 But, it’s not just celebrities.
 The birth and rise of hip-hop competition show in the past, such as Mnet’s ‘Show Me The Money’, ‘Unpretty Rapstar’ and JTBC’s ‘Hip Hop Tribe’, introduced into the spotlight previously unknown talents from the underground scene who have not been polished by the Kpop music machine.

 The female rapper Jessi launched into fame from ‘Unpretty Rapstar’ and received huge popularity for her aggressive, realistic personality and even sparkier rap lyrics.
 Her tan skin, bold makeup, and sharp features were eye-catching and became a physical embodiment of her inner power.

 History of Korean Hip-Hop Beauty and Style

 The popularity of K-hip hop female rappers spawned two popular beauty terms; ssen unni (쌘 언니), meaning ‘tough older sister’ or ‘bad girl’, and girl crush (걸 크러쉬), meaning a tough-looking woman who is admired by other women.
 This makeup look involves bronzed skin tone, smokier eyes, and contouring.

 Korean beauty gurus and bloggers are embracing these bold looks.
 There are hundreds of tutorials online, especially on YouTube.
 Many are boasting a sharper and stronger look than what Korean mainstream beauty used to be.
 In addition, trending images on social media platforms such as Instagram show that more and more young women are wearing this makeup style.

 Even brands are adapting to these new changes.
-Some of the hot leading K-beauty brands are producing contouring sticks, darker foundations, and using advertising models that have more angular features.
-The show ‘Unpretty Rapstar’ even launched their own makeup line that sells the cool charisma of female Hip-hop starlets.
+Some of the hot leading K-beauty brands are producing contouring sticks and darker foundations and using advertising models that have more angular features.
+The show ‘Unpretty Rapstar’ even launched its own makeup line that sells the cool charisma of female Hip-hop starlets.

 Music, Media, and Future Trends